rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 - Included a search feature to retrieve saved credentials by searching for a website.
 - Improved user experience with clear error messages and prompts for invalid or missing inputs.
 - Optionally, added password encryption for enhanced security.

 ---

+# Day 31: Capstone: Flash Card App (Flash Card App)

+## Key Concepts:

+- **GUI Development**: Using Tkinter to build an interactive flash card application.
+- **Data Handling**: Utilizing pandas to manage word lists and track progress.
+- **File Operations**: Reading from and writing to CSV files to store learning data.
+- **State Management**: Implementing logic to flip flashcards and cycle through words.

+## Project: Flash Card App

+- Developed a flash card application for language learning.
+- Implemented a card-flipping mechanism to reveal translations.
+- Used pandas to load a CSV file containing words and their meanings.
+- Added functionality to remove learned words and save progress.
+- Improved user experience with an intuitive UI and smooth transitions.
+- Included error handling for missing files and data inconsistencies.

+---